peholmst/vaadin4spring/README.md

 Vaadin4Spring Extensions and Addons
 ===================================

+NOTE: Vaadin Flow version is under development in flow branch.

 This project started as a prototype of an official Vaadin Spring add-on.
 Now there is [one](http://github.com/vaadin/spring) and as of Vaadin4Spring 0.0.6, *this project is to be considered an add-on for the official Spring add-on*.
 This means that all the scopes, the UI provider, the navigator support etc. has been moved to the official add-on, and removed from this project.